 Our success depends in part on our ability to obtain, maintain, enforce and defend patents and other intellectual property and proprietary protection for our product candidates and technology, to preserve the confidentiality of our trade secrets, to operate without infringing, misappropriating or otherwise violating patents and other proprietary rights of others, and to prevent others from infringing, misappropriating or otherwise violating our patent and other proprietary rights.
-We seek to protect our proprietary position by, among other methods, filing patent applications covering our proprietary technology, improvements thereof, product candidates, and other inventions in Europe, the United States and other relevant jurisdictions that are important to the development of our business.
+We seek to protect our proprietary position by, among other methods, filing patent applications covering our proprietary technology, improvements thereof, product candidates, and other inventions in Europe, the United States, and Japan, as well as in other relevant jurisdictions that are important to the development of our business, including Australia, Canada, South Korea and China.
 To protect aspects of our business that are not amenable to, or that we do not consider appropriate for, patent protection, we rely on trade secrets, know-how, confidential information and continuing technological innovation.
 We also rely on in-licensing opportunities to develop and maintain our proprietary position.
 We may further rely on statutory market exclusivity and patent term extensions that may be available for our product candidates once they achieve regulatory approval.

 We maintain three categories of patent protection for, respectively, our DARPin technology platform, key single-binding domain DARPin proteins binding to specific targets and our DARPin product candidates.
-The first category of protection covers our DARPin technology platform and relies on both inlicensed and Molecular Partners-owned issued patents and pending patent applications:
+The first category of protection covers our DARPin technology platform and relies on both in-licensed and Molecular Partners-owned issued patents and pending patent applications: